 On the contrary!
 Think of it this way: the Orthodox Church is structured as One Church.
 However, that Church has several “jurisdictions,” which were established and expanded by missionaries and by the immigrant communities who came to America.
 The doctrine and worship of each jurisdiction and parish is the same.
 But in some, languages other than English might still be used in services.
 Simple, right?

 Russian, Greek, Serbian, Antiochian – it is all the same Orthodox Church.
-To illustrate this, our parish here at Saint John’s is part of the Antiochian Orthodox Christian Archdiocese of North America, which traces its roots to first century Antioch, the city in which the disciples of Jesus Christ were first called Christians.
-In contrast, just down the river in Ambridge, there is another Orthodox Church that exists under the Greek Archdiocese.
+To illustrate this, our parish here at Saint John’s is part of the Antiochian Orthodox Christian Archdiocese of North America, which traces its roots to first-century Antioch, the city in which the disciples of Jesus Christ were first called Christians.
+In contrast, just down the river in Ambridge, there is another Orthodox Church that exists under the Greek Archdiocese, and yet another under the OCA.
 We believe the same things they do about God, Jesus Christ, and all the intricacies of the Faith.
-And we celebrate the same Divine Liturgy they do, but our architecture and language are a bit different.
+We celebrate the same Divine Liturgy as they do, but our architecture and language differ slightly.

 Conclusion